Theming

 <Search color="#1f2937" size={20} />

-If a design demands a color that isn’t in the token set, the fix is to add a token, not to inline a hex.
-Tokens are defined in the app shell’s global.css and tailwind.config.js - talk to whoever owns design before adding one.
+If a design demands a color that isn’t in the token set, add a token — don’t inline a hex.

 Don’t hardcode the mode

 Both themes are first-class.
-Don’t write components that assume dark mode (everything except the dock and most screens use both), and don’t build a “white-on-white” hack that only looks right in one theme.
-If you’re wiring a preview surface that must always be one mode regardless of the user’s pref, wrap it explicitly - but that’s rare enough that you should ask before doing it.
+Don’t write components that assume dark mode, and don’t build a “white-on-white” hack that only looks right in one theme.
+If you’re wiring a preview surface that must always be one mode regardless of the user’s pref, wrap it explicitly — but that’s rare enough that you should ask before doing it.

 Reading the user’s choice

-If you genuinely need to branch on the active theme (say, to pick an asset variant), read it through the same hook:
+If you genuinely need to branch on the active theme (say, to pick an asset variant), read it through useThemePreference from @tinycld/core/lib/use-theme-preference:

 Almost all theming concerns are solved by tokens though — reach for the mode only when you’ve confirmed tokens alone can’t express it.